fuzionnz/uc_civicrm/README.txt

 This module is an optional part of the Ubercart module and exists to integrate Ubercart functions with CiviCRM.

-To install this module, copy the uc_civicrm directory and its contents to the ubercart/contrib directory, then visit the admin/build/modules page and enable Ubercart/CiviCRM Integration module in the Ubercart - extra section.
+To install this module:
+- Copy the uc_civicrm directory
+- Then visit the admin/build/modules page and enable Ubercart/CiviCRM Integration module in the Ubercart - extra section.
+- Add location types 'Ubercart_Billing' and 'Ubercart_Shipping' in civicrm to store shipping and billing address
+-

 When a customer buys something from the Ubercart store, the name and address information they provide is added to CiviCRM.
 If the customer has a simple